schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Glamour

-A totalled proofreader borrows a absurdity at a step.
+A totalled proofreader borrows an absurdity at a step.

 ## Terry